This eclectic blog of ideas is written by Colin Patrick Barth, also known as Phoenix.

-My focus in recent years: a three-volume work of literature called The Constellation of Man, with a reformation of humanism and instrumental education among its goals—a magnum opus of Promethean philosophy for a future after this Dark Modern Age.
+My focus in recent years [now on a bit of a hiatus]: a three-volume work of literature called The Constellation of Man, with a reformation of humanism and instrumental education among its goals—a magnum opus of Promethean philosophy for a future after this Dark Modern Age.

 I am an original philosopher in the Nietzschean tradition:

 - Philosophy to promote the examined life and challenge people to rethink

 - Philosophy in the cause of fulfilling life’s potential greatness